 The online masters of social work (MSW), accredited by the Council on Social Work Education (CSWE), from Widener University prepares you to improve both your life and the lives of others through clinical social work and social justice.
 Trauma is a leading factor in mental health challenges, often leading to substance abuse and other social-emotional issues that affect quality of life.
 Our online MSW program helps you understand past trauma as a root cause for people to seek social services.
 You will also study the effect trauma has on individuals, families, and communities.

-At Widener, we develop social workers whose influences are seen, heard, and known throughout the field and community.
+At Widener, we develop social workers whose influences are known throughout the field and community.
 You’ll benefit from personal support in a nurturing and inspirational learning environment.
 Plus, you’ll make valuable connections through our community partnerships and find opportunities to actively participate in social change throughout your education.

-As a graduate of Widener’s MSW program, you are qualified and prepared to sit for the Licensed Social Worker (LSW) exam and, after two years of supervised clinical practice, for the Licensed Clinical Social Work (LCSW) exam.* An LCSW is the highest credential a social worker can have.
-Earning yours will open new professional doors and pave the way toward higher-paying jobs in social work.
+As a graduate of Widener’s MSW program, you are qualified and prepared to sit for the Licensed Social Worker (LSW) exam and, after two years of supervised clinical practice post LSW, for the Licensed Clinical Social Work (LCSW) exam.* Earning your license will open new professional doors and pave the way toward higher-paying jobs in social work.

-Treat the cause.
+Address issues at the root of the problem.
 Take an active role in your community.
+Pursue your passion for helping others.
 Be the future of social services.

 Create positive, meaningful change in disadvantaged communities while contributing to the knowledge base of your profession.
 Our advanced curriculum weaves trauma and its impact on mental health into all coursework, preparing clinical social workers to deliver culturally competent, evidence-based social work services to individuals, families, and groups from diverse client populations.